Tondeptrai23/e-commerce-api/src/v2/document/docs/database.md

 1. **UUID Usage**:

-    - All tables use CHAR(36) UUID as primary keys, ensuring uniqueness across distributed systems and simplifying potential future data migration or merging.
+    - All tables use CHAR(36) UUID as primary keys for unique identification.

 2. **Flexible Product Structure**: